ni/nimble/packages/nimble-components/src/dialog/specs/README.md

 ### Visual Appearance

+The dialog's width can be configured using a "dialogWidth" token, similar to the `<nimble-drawer>`.
+It will have a default value, but clients can set the value of this token to change the default.

 We will apply styling to give dialogs a consistent border, shadow, background.
 We will also set font/font color, but slotted content will often override aspects of the font, and the native dialog's user agent stylesheet may override the color with a non-theme-conforming value (this is the case in Chrome).
 To ensure proper theme-conforming styling, it is up to clients to properly style their content with theme-aware tokens (e.g. for font/font color, etc).

-Dialogs will not have a title bar and close control ("X") by default.
-It will be up to the client to provide that if needed.

-Dialogs will always be opened in the center of the screen, sized to fit the contents.
+Dialogs will always be opened in the center of the screen.
 Scrolling the page while a dialog is open will not move the dialog, i.e. it will stay visible in the same, fixed location rather than scrolling with the page.
 This is the default behavior of the native `dialog`.

 Dialogs will not be movable or sizeable.